 Small Company, Big Mission: The Phoenix Mars Lander & TECP Sensor

 On May 25, 2008 NASA’s Phoenix Lander successfully landed on the surface of Mars and used a robotic scoop arm to deliver regolith samples to the suite of instruments on the deck of the Lander—with one exception.
 The Thermal and Electrical Conductivity Probe (TECP), designed by a team of Decagon (now METER) research scientists, was mounted on the knuckle of the robotic arm and made direct contact with the regolith.
 It measured thermal conductivity, thermal diffusivity, electrical conductivity, and dielectric permittivity of the regolith, as well as vapor pressure of the air.

 But, that’s starting at the end of the story.
 The fact is that TECP almost didn’t get started.
-After seeing a thermal properties needle at the American Geophysical Union meeting in San Francisco, Mike Hecht (project leader on the Mars Environmental Compatibility Assessment (MECA) instrument suite) encouraged his colleague Martin Buehler to call Decagon to see if we’d be willing to participate in the Phoenix Lander project.
+After seeing a thermal properties needle at the American Geophysical Union meeting in San Francisco, Mike Hecht (project leader on the Mars Environmental Compatibility Assessment (MECA) instrument suite) encouraged his colleague Martin Buehler to call Decagon (now METER) to see if we’d be willing to participate in the Phoenix Lander project.
 When Martin called one Friday afternoon, announcing that he was from JPL and wondering if we would be willing to fly our sensor on the Phoenix Lander, I was instantly intimidated.
 I knew JPL was associated with NASA, and I couldn’t imagine why they would be calling Decagon.
 I always thought there was a fundamental relationship between NASA and Lockheed Martin, Northrop Grumman, and other major companies that did NASA work.
 I told him that Decagon, which was much smaller in those days, didn’t have the capacity to develop instrumentation for space flight.
 He suggested they come up for a visit and at least consult with us on what they would need to do to obtain this measurement.
 The following Monday, we were talking Martian science and inexorably hooked on the idea of joining the team.